SAP-samples/btp-msteams-s4-suppliercollab/tutorial/Step6-Testing-the-Application/README.md

 6. In case of Unauthorized error in destination configuration, Principal Type can be changed to X.509 Certificate (Strict Usage) in cloud configuration.

-7. Add a step to debug the issues got while publishing the Service Binding – ZSB_PO_CONF in eclipse.
-In my case, the binding was corrupted so pull command in AbapGit was failing.
-So I created a new Service Binding and updated the URL in S4Client.js.
+7. If service binding ZSB_PO_CONF is corrupted and the pull command in AbapGit fails, create a new service binding and update the URL in [S4Client.js](../../server/services/S4Client.js).

-8. In the Azure BOT, make sure to pass all the scopes while adding the Graph Connection to prevent this issue.
-When we test the connection, we have to test with Test User and Provide all the permissions for the user
+8. In the Azure BOT Service, make sure to pass all the scopes while adding the Graph Connection to prevent issue of 403-Forbidden Error.
+When we test the connection, we have to test with Test User and provide all the permissions for the user.